Adults at Risk Safeguarding Policy and Procedure

 Adults at risk will be kept informed of decisions by GRASAC and supported appropriately.

 Generally, GRASAC works on the basis of consent and in many situations consent to take action can be sought from a client without compromising their safety but consent must not be sought if it may place a vulnerable adult at greater risk.

 What to do if you think a vulnerable adult is being abused or neglected in any situation

-A volunteer/ staff may be given direct information about an adult at risk who is currently at risk of harm or they may be given information which leads them to a professional judgement that a vulnerable adult is being harmed or is at risk of harm.
+A volunteer or staff member may be given direct information about an adult at risk who is currently at risk of harm or they may be given information which leads them to a professional judgement that a vulnerable adult is being harmed or is at risk of harm.

-The volunteer/staff member with immediate concerns about safeguarding should report the matter to the Designated (or deputy) Vulnerable Adult Safeguarding Officer immediately .
-The Designated (or deputy) Adult at Risk Officer will discuss the situation with the volunteer/staff member which will be recorded on lamplight .
-The Designated Adults at Risk Safeguarding Officer (or deputy) will decide whether to report the situation to the Police (or Local Adult Safeguarding Board (if risk of harm of not imminent) via GCC’s designated helpdesk.
+The volunteer/staff member with immediate concerns about safeguarding should report the matter to the Designated Lead immediately.
+The Designated (or deputy) Adult at Risk Officer will discuss the situation with the volunteer/staff member which will be recorded on Oasis .
+The Designated Lead ) will decide whether to report the situation to the Police (or Local Adult Safeguarding Board (if risk of harm of not imminent) via GCC’s designated helpdesk.
 Click on this link for the procedure to report: https://www.gloucestershire.gov.uk/health-and-social-care/adults-and-older-people/report-suspected-abuse-safeguarding-adults-at-risk/

-If there is consent from the client to make a safeguarding referral then this can be agreed and made immediately by telephone by the Service Manager (or other designated officer) and followed up in writing.
+If there is consent from the client to make a safeguarding referral then this can be agreed and made immediately by telephone by the Service and Training Manager (or other designated officer) and followed up in writing.
 The designated officer contact details are provided at the end of this document.

 If gaining consent from a client may place an adult at risk at greater risk of harm then this route is not an option, referrals should made by GRASAC breaching confidentiality as described above.

 What to do if you suspect a Staff Member, Volunteer or Trustee is abusing a Vulnerable Adult